 In the electronic age, commission rates on trading commodities have declined dramatically.
-In the 1990s, many commodity brokers were charging in excess of $150 per round-turn, meaning for a buy and the sell transaction.
-Since about 2005, full-service rates have typically declined to between $30 and $80 per round-turn.
+In the early 2000s, many discount commodity brokers were charging in excess of $50 per round-turn, meaning for a buy and the sell transaction.
+With the move to electronic trading, discount brokers began offering commissions under $10 per round-turn.

 Remember, commission rates on futures contracts are paid per contract, not per order.
 Therefore, a transaction of 100 contracts is 100 times more expensive than a transaction of 1 contract.
 Electronic brokers leave all the decisions and execution to you, and they offer the lowest rates when it comes to brokerage commissions.

 It is important to make sure that you always compare commissions based on a round-turn rate.
 A round-turn rate covers both the buy and the sell sides of a trade.
 A half-turn rate only covers the buy or sell side of a trade.

 The trading style of a full-service commodity broker plays a major part in the commission you that the broker charges.
 If the broker desires to make trade recommendations each day, a customer should expect a commission rate somewhere near the low end of the range.
 If the broker only plans on making one trade every month or two, you should expect commission rates on the higher end of the spectrum.